Advanced configuration

 Configure a Tableau server connection in Data Catalog

 You can configure a connection between a Tableau server and Data Catalog to import Tableau metadata such as dashboards, workbooks, projects, and data sources into the Business Intelligence (BI) section of Data Catalog.
-To learn more, see the Business Intelligence section in the Use Pentaho Data Catalog document.
+To learn more, see the Business Intelligence section in the Use Pentaho Data Catalog guide.
+This guide depicts a step-by-step procedure to configure the Tableau server connection in Data Catalog.

 Perform the following steps to configure a connection between the Tableau server and Data Catalog: